 When it comes to produce safety, the most feared pathogens are E. coli O157:H7 and Salmonella sp..
-It makes perfect sense given that several of the outbreaks and recalls related to contaminated produce has been due to E. coli O157 or Salmonella sp..
+It makes perfect sense given that several of the outbreaks and recalls related to contaminated produce have been due to E. coli O157 or Salmonella sp..
 But, if we think about it, these pathogens were of major concern mostly in meat and egg products, which are now alarmingly isolated from various food sources, such as produce.
-On the other hand, Listeria monocytogenes, a saprophyte and a pathogen usually isolated from dairy products, cold-cut meats, and smoked fish have also made their way into fresh produce, causing several costly food recalls and multiple foodborne disease outbreaks leading to multiple illnesses and deaths over the past years.
+On the other hand, Listeria monocytogenes, a saprophyte and a pathogen usually isolated from dairy products, cold-cut meats, and smoked fish have also made their way into fresh produce, causing several costly food recalls and multiple foodborne disease outbreaks leading to multiple illnesses and deaths over the past few years.

-There was a very recent recall in June-July 2019 due to possible Listeria monocytogenes contamination in packaged produce, such as butternut squash, cauliflower, zucchini, and a butternut squashed based veggie bowl.
+There was a very recent recall in June-July 2019 due to possible Listeria monocytogenes contamination in packaged produce, such as butternut squash, cauliflower, zucchini, and a butternut squash based veggie bowl.
 The recalled products affected multiple product brands and retail distributors (3).
-Currently in November 2019, several other recalls have been initiated in various produce types due to possible Listeria monocytogenes contamination in produce by numerous distributors and retailers.
+Currently, in November 2019, several other recalls have been initiated in various produce types due to possible Listeria monocytogenes contamination in produce by numerous distributors and retailers.
 Affected products include veggie trays, broccoli, tomatoes, snap peas, veggie power blend, and stir fry blends to name a few (4).
 Besides these recalls, there have been few major outbreaks in the past years.
 Outbreaks due to Listeria monocytogenes in produce in April to May 2016 caused multiple illnesses including some deaths.
 In this outbreak, Listeria monocytogenes caused 9 illnesses in four states due to the consumption of contaminated frozen vegetables.
-All of the nine recorded cases were hospitalized with three reported deaths.
+All of the nine recorded cases were hospitalized, with three reported deaths.
 This outbreak involved an initial recall of 11 frozen vegetable products, which was expanded to 350 consumer products sold under 42 separate brands (1).

 Similarly, there was another outbreak in July 2015 to January 2016 due to Listeria monocytogenes contamination in packaged salads.
-This outbreak was reported to cause 19 illnesses in nine different states leading to hospitalizations of all the cases with one reported death.
+This outbreak was reported to cause 19 illnesses in nine different states leading to hospitalizations of all the cases, with one reported death.
 The outbreak strain of Listeria monocytogenes was traced back to a particular processing facility in Springfield, Ohio.
 Several brands and varieties of packaged salads were recalled during this outbreak (2).
 Another outbreak in 2014-2015 due to Listeria monocytogenes contamination in Caramel Apples was attributed to 35 reported illnesses in 12 different states.
 This outbreak caused 34 hospitalizations leading to 7 deaths.

-It is important to note that hospitalization and death rates are higher due to Listeriosis.
+It is important to note that hospitalization and death rates are higher for patients with Listeriosis.
 This is because of the greater mortality rate due to Listeria monocytogenes, which is as high as 30% (5).
 Also, the infection due to Listeria monocytogenes is mainly troubling to immunocompromised patients, i.e. elderly populations and children, including pregnant women.
 Listeriosis in pregnant women can cause miscarriages, stillbirths, and preterm labor.
-Produce are considered healthy foods given their nutritious values, that is why all people, including sick and vulnerable population are encouraged to eat more fresh fruits and vegetables.
+Produce are considered healthy foods given their nutritious values, that is why all people, including sick and vulnerable populations are encouraged to eat more fresh fruits and vegetables.
 However, it would be alarming to have situations where Listeria monocytogenes was routinely or more abundantly isolated from such food sources.
-It is important to understand the prevalence of Listeria monocytogenes contamination in produce and implement mitigation strategies to reduce their related food safety risks.
+It is important to understand the prevalence of Listeria monocytogenes contamination in produce and to implement mitigation strategies to reduce their related food safety risks.

 Listeria monocytogenes is widely distributed in nature, such as in soil, water, and manure sources.
 Prevalence of these organisms are often found in niches in the processing facilities where it might be damp and cold.
 Usually, areas that are under minimal usage and seldom cleaned can also harbor these pathogens.
 A study review found that environmental, soil, and water samples collected from various sources showed 5.5% to 33% prevalence for Listeria monocytogenes (6).
-Fortunately, the prevalence of Listeria monocytogenes in fresh produce samples itself is not as high as that observed in environmental samples as shown earlier.
+Fortunately, the prevalence of Listeria monocytogenes in fresh produce itself is not as high as that observed in environmental samples.
 A survey conducted by Aparecida et al., in New Zealand showed that only 3 samples (collard greens, parsley, and spring onions) from 162 leafy green samples were positive for Listeria monocytogenes (7).
 Another study published in 2012 showed that 3.1% of the samples collected in Brazil were positive for Listeria monocytogenes contamination with some of the samples with counts at high as 2 log CFU/g (8).
 Here in the USA, a survey conducted by Luchansky et al., for Listeria monocytogenes prevalence on raw cut vegetables (1,689), low acid cut fruits (2,408), and sprouts (2,652) showed that 18, 9 and 3 samples, respectively, for each product type were positive for Listeria monocytogenes.
 The reported levels of Listeria monocytogenes ranged from 0.036 MPN to 3 logs CFU/g in produce samples (9).

 For proper mitigation of Listeria monocytogenes contamination in produce, a hollistic approach is needed that involves pre-harvest and post-harvest ramifications.
 Just as important is the responsibility of the consumers to prevent cross-contamination at homes and discard recalled and foodborne disease outbreak associated products with longer shelf life, mainly frozen vegetables/fruits, whenever such information is available.
 Information on product recalls and foodborne disease outbreaks are publicly available on FDA (Food and Drug Administration- https://www.fda.gov/safety/recalls-market-withdrawals-safety-alerts) and CDC (Centers for Disease Control and Prevention- https://www.cdc.gov/foodsafety/outbreaks/index.html) websites.